TonyKarlin/WSD_Individual_Assignment_Backend/README.md

 #### Authentication

-- `POST /api/v1/auth/login`: Authenticate user and retrieve a token.
+- `POST /api/v1/auth/login`: Authenticate user and retrieve a token. (stopped working for some reason...)
 - `GET /api/v1/auth/me`: Retrieve details of the authenticated user.

 ### Technologies Used